 In the standard life cycle model, higher age specific mortality risk acts like a decline in the interest rate encouraging current consumption and producing a steeper decline in consumption with age.
 Mortality risk rises steeply with age in both countries with mortality risk about ten times larger at age 70 compared to age 45.
-There is evidence of cohort improvements in mortality that are larger in the UK compared to the US.
-However, the shape of the age mortality risk function appears to be similar in the two countries suggesting once again that differential mortality risk by age, see Hurd (1989), does not appear to be the likely source of the significantly differently age shapes in consumption in the two countries documented in Figure 1.
-In any case, we account for mortality's potential role in explaining spending differences within a regression framework in what follows.
+There appears to be evidence of cohort improvements in mortality that are larger in the UK compared to the US.
+Due to considerations of space, we do not graph this.
+However the shape of the age mortality risk function appears to be similar in the two countries suggesting once again that differential mortality risk by age, see Hurd (1989), does not appear to be the likely source of the significantly differently age shapes in consumption in the two countries documented in Figure 1.